Should You Frame Canvas Art?

 In terms of maintenance – which is what most homeowners are mainly interested in anyway – framing your canvas print makes for easier maintenance.
 Edges are vulnerable to dust, dirt, and other elements, and so leaving your canvas print bare may cause some damage in the long run.
 While canvas itself is great at absorbing and retaining colour, it wouldn’t hurt to add another layer of security for your picture.

 The frame itself is easy to clean, too.
+Learn more on how to clean a canvas print here.
 For regular maintenance, you can simply use a duster to remove dust and then wipe it down with a damp cloth to remove whatever amount of dust that the duster wasn’t able to.

 For deep cleans, you can use wood polish and glass cleaners or mix a cleaning solution (this varies, but usually, a homemade cleaning solution contains water and mild dish soap.)
 Just make sure to remove the print when you are cleaning the frame and make sure it’s fully dry before assembling everything back together, as moisture and water damage may destroy the picture.